ikeda042/CytoMatic4/Readme.md

 </div>

-It is also capable of detecting the contours of cells manually as shown so that all the phenotypic cells can be equally sampled.

 This program is Python-based and utilizes Tkinter for its GUI, making it cross-platform, and has been primarily tested on Windows 11 and MacOS Sonoma 14.0.